nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bms.rst

 You can configure the service to support your desired feature set of bond management operations.
 All the BMS features in the "LE transport only" mode are supported:

- * delete the bond of the requesting device,
+ * Delete the bond of the requesting device.
- * delete all bonds on the Server,
+ * Delete all bonds on the Server.
- * delete all bonds on the Server except the one of the requesting device.
+ * Delete all bonds on the Server except the one of the requesting device.

 You can enable each feature when initializing the module.